A Community Call for Climate Stories

 Each story answers three simple questions: 1) What motivated you to act?
 2) What was your response or change in behavior or practice? and 3) What have you learned from your experience?
 (If applicable, to what extent has your work connected to local or state government efforts?)

-Thank you for helping us highlight the faces, voices, and lessons behind a wide range of individual and community stories related to addressing climate change.
+Contribute to the faces, voices, and lessons behind a wide range of individual and community stories related to addressing climate change by submitting your own story.

 Paige DeCino’s Climate Story